NNPC committed to FG’s 2060 net zero plans, Kyari tells US

 On his part, Ambassador Pyatt expressed the commitment of the US President, Joe Biden, to partner with African countries and companies to foster safer and cleaner energy for the world.

-The meeting was attended by the Chief Executive of the Nigerian Upstream Petroleum Regulatory Commission, Engr.
+The meeting was attended by the Chief Executive Officer of the Nigerian Upstream Petroleum Regulatory Commission, Engr.
 Gbenga Komolafe, the Chief Executive, Nigerian Midstream and Downstream Petroleum Regulatory Authority, Engr.
-Farouk Ahmed and other top management staff of NNPC Limited.
+Farouk Ahmed, and other top management staff of NNPC Limited.

 Disclaimer